paulpatarinski/Cordova-Calabash-iOS-Plugin/README.md

-[Calabash iOS](https://github.com/calabash/calabash-ios) in your Cordova apps.
+Test your Cordova based apps with [Calabash iOS](https://github.com/calabash/calabash-ios).

 #Usage
 Add to your project